sh-ikeda/bsllmner/bsllmner/prompt/prompt.md

 Your output must be JSON format, like {"cell_line": "NAME"} .
 "NAME" is just a place holder.
 Replace this with a string you extract.
-Your output must NOT contain any other text.

 When input sample data is not of a cell line, you are not supposed to extract any text from input.
 If you can not find a cell line name in input, your output is like {"cell_line": "None"} .